 - Bones, like chicken necks, chicken wings and other raw bones are an important part of a dogs diet.

-– There is a list of super foods for dogs that include coconut oil, carrots, sweet potato and kale.
-Check out these Pretty Fluffy articles here and here for a superfood list and their benefits.
+- There is a list of super foods for dogs that include coconut oil, carrots, sweet potato and kale.
+Check out these vegetables to add to your pug’s diet.

 - The leanest cut of human grade meat is kangaroo.
 This is readily available in Australian supermarkets in mince form and for cheaper than most other minced meats.